melopilosyan/rspec-integrated.nvim/README.md

   Ideal during TDD and/or refactoring.
 * Can repeat the last run on command.
 * Runs the test suite (except system tests), presenting failures as a quickfix list.
+* Allows interactive debugging by running the nearest test example in the terminal.
 * Has good intuition when choosing the RSpec execution command (in the following order of availability):
   1) `bin/rspec`
   2) `bundle exec rspec`